Huaichao2018/desktop-tutorial/README.md

 **scientific research projects**

-Sichuan Provincial Health and Family Planning Commission Popularization Project "Platelet PF4 in the diagnosis of early non-small cell lung cancer "(17 PJ516), responsible;
+Sichuan Provincial Health and Family Planning Commission Popularization Project "Platelet PF4 in the diagnosis of early non-small cell lung cancer "(17 PJ516);

 Research on the Early Diagnosis and Mechanism of Lung Cancer Based on the miRNA in TEPs Platelets of Cancer (CAYC18A27);